16 Different Types of Bees in Maryland

 Instead, they are solitary creatures and prefer to nest in wood or pre-existing holes.

-Although Small Carpenter Bees are beneficial pollinators, they can be considered pests because they create small tunnels in the wood when they nest.
+Although Small Carpenter Bees are beneficial pollinators, they can also be considered pests because they nest in small tunnels in the wood.

-The best way to prevent this from happening is to use paints and sealants to cover the exterior of any wooden structures, like a deck or fence, to deter them from nesting.
+The best way to prevent this is to use paints and sealants to cover the exterior of any wooden structures, like a deck or fence, to deter them from nesting.

 Despite this minor nuisance, these bees should still be welcomed as their presence in gardens and yards helps to keep the environment healthy.